kartik1998/dotfiles/vim/vim-cheatsheet.md

 - Use `x` to delete and `number x` to delete number of characters
 - Use `~` to change casing of a letter use `number ~` to change mode than one casings.
 - Use `.` to repeat previous operation
+- <ctrl-o> consider it as going back in a browser
+- <ctrl-i> consider it as going ahead in a browser

 ## Visual Mode
 - Press `Shift v` This will allow you to select lines of code by going up and down.
 And you can copy, paste, delete them easily.